consoleau/kotlin-jpa-specification-dsl/README.md

 # Contributing to the Project #

-If you like to contribute code to this project you can do so through GitHub by forking the repository and generating a pull request.
+If you'd like to contribute code to this project you can do so through GitHub by forking the repository and generating a pull request.

 By contributing your code, you agree to license your contribution under the terms of the Apache License v2.0.